 Apply for your passport well ahead of planned travel!
-There has been increasingly strong demand for U.S. passports in recent years, and it continues to grow.
+There has been increasingly strong demand for U.S. passports in recent years.
 Whether you are renewing a passport or applying for the first time, the passport application process can be completed without added stress if done ahead of time.

-- You can conveniently renew passports by mail at any time if you meet certain criteria.
+- You can conveniently renew your passport by mail if you meet the criteria.

 - Review the entry/exit requirements for your destination now.
 Many countries require U.S. passports to have at least 6 months of validity and some require two blank pages for entry.

-- Look out for passport expiration dates, because they can differ.
-Many parents forget or don't realize that a child's passport is valid for 5 years unlike adult passports which are valid for 10 years.
+- Check all passport expiration dates.
+Remember that a child's passport is valid for 5 years, while an adult's passport is valid for 10 years.